William Henry Groom

-William Henry Groom (9 March 1833 – 8 August 1901) was an Australian publican, newspaper proprietor, and politician who served as a member of the Parliament of Queensland from 1862 to 1901 and of the Parliament of Australia in 1901.
+William Henry Groom (9 March 1833 – 8 August 1901) was an English-born Australian publican, newspaper proprietor, and politician who served as a member of the Parliament of Queensland from 1862 to 1901 and of the Parliament of Australia in 1901.

 Early life

 Groom was born at Plymouth, England, son of Thomas Groom, cordwainer, and his wife Maria, née Harkcom.
 Groom was educated at St Andrew's College, Plymouth, and apprenticed to a baker.
 He was transported from England to Australia as a convict in 1846 for seven years, having been convicted of embezzlement, aged just 13.
 He was eventually released, subsequently convicted again of a similar offence, and served gaol time in the goldfields in what would later be the colony of Victoria.
 After he was again released, Groom eventually found himself on the Darling Downs in Queensland, where, despite whispers about his chequered past, he became one of the leading members of society.